tdkehoe/triggerable-firebase-functions-with-angular/README.md

 firebase deploy --only functions:uppercaseMe
  ```

-You'll be promptesd to select your project.
+You'll be prompted to select your project.

 In your Cloud Firestore database, make a directory `messages` and a document.
 You should see the new field `uppercase` appear.
 You can read your cloud logs by clicking on `Functions` in your Firebase console.